 We generally file a provisional patent application with the U.S. Patent and Trademark Office, or USPTO, first and then subsequently file a corresponding non-provisional patent application.
 This process enables us to establish an earlier effective filing date in the subsequently filed non-provisional patent application.
+To benefit from the earlier effective filing date, we must file a corresponding non-provisional patent application.
 To benefit from the earlier effective filing date, we must file a corresponding non-provisional patent application, such as a utility application in the United States or an international application under the Patent Cooperation Treaty, or PCT, within 12 months of the date of the provisional patent application filing.
 Based on a PCT filing, we may file national and regional patent applications in the United States or foreign jurisdictions, such as the European Union, China, Japan and possibly others.
 To date, we have not filed for patent protection in all national and regional jurisdictions where such protection may be available, and we may decide to abandon national and regional patent applications before a patent is granted.
 In addition, the patent grant proceeding for each national or regional patent application that we file is an independent proceeding.
-As a result, it is possible for a patent application to be granted in one jurisdiction and denied in another jurisdiction, and depending on the jurisdiction, the scope of patent protection may vary.
-As of June 1, 2020, we owned two issued US patents relating to methods of use and composition of matter of PMV compounds, including PC14586, and two pending US patent applications and ten pending foreign patent applications, each of which relates to methods of use and composition of matter of PMV compounds, including PC14586.
+As a result, it is possible for a patent application may vary.
+As of June 1, 2020, we owned two issued US patents relating to methods of use and composition of matter of PMV compounds, including PC14586, and two pending US patent applications and ten pending foreign patent applications, each of Which relates to methods of use and composition of matter of PMV compounds, including PC14586.
 The two issued US patents are expected to expire in 2037, without taking into account any possible patent term adjustment or extensions.
-As of June 1, 2020, we owned one pending US patent application relating to methods of use and composition of matter of other PMV compounds.
+As of June 1, 2020, we owned one pending US patent application of extensions.
+As of June 1, 2020, we owned one pending US patent application of extensions.
+As of June 1, 2020, we owned one pending US patent appli